Get help today 888-341-7785 or sign up for 24/7 text support.

 Take Our “Am I Addicted to Marijuana?”
 Self-Assessment

 Take our free, 5-minute “Am I Addicted to Marijuana” self-assessment below if you think you or someone you love might be struggling with marijuana addiction.
-The evaluation consists of yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
+The evaluation consists of yes or no questions that are intended to be used as an informational tool to assess for a potential substance use disorder.
 Substance use disorders should be diagnosed by professionals using these diagnostic criteria after thorough patient assessment.
 This self-assessment is free and confidential and may serve as an indicator of a potential addiction but should not replace a diagnosis from a professional treatment provider.

 Was this page helpful?